A Guide to Domiciliary Care

 What is domiciliary care in the UK?

-Essentially domiciliary services are when carers visit a person in their own homes and the definition of domiciliary care is the same across the UK.
+Domiciliary care services for the elderly refer to any situation where a carer for the elderly visits a client in their own homes.
+The definition of domiciliary care is the same across the UK.
 However, the level of funding that you can access from your local authority will differ depending on your location.
 The Money Advice Service is a reliable resource of advice1.

 What services do domiciliary carers provide?